 We do not offer a free alteration or repair service, instead we encourage you to support your local community and to visit your local seamstress to repair common wear and tear.
 We have created your The R Collective product with generous seam allowances to make some repairs easier.

 We do have a take back service for our customers, if they really need it.
 But before you part ways with your R Collective piece, we encourage you to swap it with a friend or reimagine how you can wear it with your existing wardrobe pieces.
-If you have already tried styling it in new ways and you don’t want to swap it with a friend and you really wish to part with it, then please send us an email to email@example.com to arrange the take back.
+If you have already tried styling it in new ways and you don’t want to swap it with a friend and you really wish to part with it, then please send us an email to email@example.com or to to arrange the take back.
 We will need to ask you to cover the shipping costs back to Hong Kong.
 Once we receive your The R Collective product, we work with our sister charity, Redress to ensure that it continues working magic in the secondhand market.

 Returns & Shipping